University campus in Indiana

 defense

-Information Systems Transfer Pathways in Indiana
+Transfer Pathways for Information Systems Degrees in Indiana

 State Transfer System

 Indiana's streamlined transfer system makes it efficient for students to progress from associate's to bachelor's degree programs.
 The Indiana Core Transfer Library (CTL) provides guaranteed transfer of core courses across the state's public institutions, ensuring credits earned at community colleges seamlessly apply toward bachelor's degrees.
-Indiana currently supports 12 two-year institutions, including Ivy Tech Community College—which produced 200 completions in Information Systems in 2023—and Vincennes University, making accessible entry points for students pursuing associate's degrees before transferring to four-year programs.
+Indiana currently supports 12 two-year institutions, including Ivy Tech Community College, which produced 200 completions in Information Systems in 2023, and Vincennes University, making accessible entry points for students pursuing associate's degrees before transferring to four-year programs.

 How Transfers Work